abhi2596/SetOpDSL/SetOpDSL.md

 # To run this DSL
 Navigate from src to main
-In main SetDSL.scala is the file which contains the code For testing navigate to test in test SetDSLtest.scala
+In main SetDSL.scala is the file which contains the code For testing navigate to test in test SetDSLtest.scala is the file which contains the test cases for this code.

 # SetOpDSL